portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Quote Feed (latest): data source or provider of the latest quotes (same list as above) or could be set as "same as historical quotes".

-- URL (historic quotes): the URL that should be provided, if the choice in Quote Feed is set to Table on website or JSON.

-- URL (latest quotes): see above but for the latest quote provider.

 - Source: data source used in `File > New Security` Search.
 Possible source are: [Yahoo Finance](https://finance.yahoo.com/) provides financial news and data including stock quotes, press releases, and financial reports.
 [CoinGecko](https://www.coingecko.com/) is a website with real-time information on most cryptocurrencies.
 [Portfolio Report](https://www.portfolio-report.net/search) is an open source project that aims to provide centralized portfolio performance data.

 - Symbol: the abbreviation (ticker) used by the data source.